-As of December 31, 2016, its shared LTE network reached more than 90% of the population of the Province of Québec and the Greater Ottawa Area, allowing the vast majority of its potential clients to have access to the latest mobile services.
-The vast majority of its towers and transmission equipment are linked through its fibre-optic network using a multiple label switching - or MPLS - protocol.
+As of December 31, 2017, its shared LTE network reached 94% of the population of the Province of Québec and the Greater Ottawa Area, allowing the vast majority of its potential clients to have access to the latest mobile services.
+Almost all of its towers and transmission equipment are linked through its fibre-optic network using a multiple label switching - or MPLS -protocol.
+Videotron plans to continue developing and enhancing its mobile technological offering by densifying network coverage and increasing download speeds.
 Its network is designed to support important customer growth in coming years as well as rapidly evolving mobile technologies.
+On October 20, 2017, Videotron introduced the Voice over LTE (VoLTE) feature, a new generation of mobile voice services providing eligible users with improved indoor coverage and faster call routing and, on calls between Videotron customers, enabling users to experience HD sound quality on the LTE network.

 Videotron's strategy in the coming years is to build on its position as a telecommunication leader with its LTE mobile services and to keep the technology at the cutting edge as it continues to evolve rapidly and new market standards, such as LTE-Advanced and heterogeneous networks are being deployed.
 Videotron is exploring 4.5G and 5G technologies.
 In doing so, Videotron has created a partnership with Ericsson Canada Inc., École de technologie supérieure and Société du Quartier de l'innovation de Montréal.
 Together with its partners, Videotron has established the first open-air smart living laboratory in Canada.
-This laboratory will test the many facets of innovations associated with the emerging industry revolving around fifth-generation telecommunications.
-The Rogers LTE Agreement provides and allows Rogers and Videotron to continue the evolution of the shared LTE network.
+This laboratory will test the many facets of innovations.
+Also, the Rogers LTE Agreement provides and allows Rogers and Videotron to continue the evolution of the shared LTE network.
 Videotron's and Rogers' spectrum contribution will allow them to continue to exploit LTE evolutive technologies and to provide their subscribers with high throughput data connections.

-During 2016, Videotron maintained its HSPA+ network throughout the Province of Québec and over the Greater Ottawa Area.
+During 2017, Videotron maintained its HSPA+ network throughout the Province of Québec and over the Greater Ottawa Area.